-- Radovan Karadzic faces 10 charges, including genocide over the Srebrenica massacre
+Radovan Karadzic found guilty of 10 of 11 charges, including genocide over Srebrenica massacre

 Radovan Karadzic, whose Interpol charges listed “flamboyant behavior” as a distinguishing characteristic, was a practicing psychiatrist who came to be nicknamed the “Butcher of Bosnia.”